-Are clients enrolled in managed care eligible?
+Are clients enrolled in an agency-contracted managed care organization (MCO) eligible?

 Yes.
 Home infusion therapy and parenteral nutrition are covered under the agency-contracted managed care organizations (MCOs) when the services are medically necessary.
 All services must be requested directly through the client's MCO.